TerraConstructs/intro-workshop/workshop/content/english/20-typescript/20-create-project/500-deploy.md

 ## The Terraform CLI

-CDKTF apps are deployed through `terraform` CLI.
+Under the hood CDKTF apps are still simply deployed through the `terraform` CLI.
 Each CDKTF stack maps 1:1 with a terraform folder under `cdktf.out/stacks/`.

-This means that you can use the `terraform` CLI in order to manage your stacks.
+This means that you can also use the `terraform` CLI in order to manage your stacks.

 Let's take a look at the contents of the Terraform state.